jmrr/phd_thesis/Corrections/list_of_changes.md

     A. Giusti, J. Guzzi, D. Ciresan, F. Lin He, J. P. Rodriguez, F. Fontana, M. Faessler, C. Forster, J. Schmidhuber, G. A. Di Caro, D. Scaramuzza, L. Gambardella.
 A Machine Learning Approach to Visual Perception of Forest Trails for Mobile Robots.
 IEEE Robotics and Automation Letters, 2015. [link](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?reload=true&arnumber=7358076)

+    - [x] I have added the reference and comments to the first point of Section 5.1.2.

 22. Some figure captions can be improved to help understanding (e.g. in Fig2, state what the colour means)

 23. Remove on page2 the sentence “In recent years …. at all”